IBM watsonx.data

 Global 0-to-1 Launch

-Established the foundational visual and layout patterns for a flagship platform that successfully shipped to over 100 countries.
+Helped establish the foundational visual and interaction patterns for watsonx.data’s initial launch, supporting a complex enterprise platform shipped globally across 100+ countries.

 Workflow Efficiency